 In dogs with tracheal collapse, the cartilage rings collapse, making the windpipe much narrower.
 Imagine trying to pull air through an almost closed tube!
 So when the dog is breathing (especially during and after exercise), she will have difficulty and will end up coughing (a goose honk type of sound), and sometimes wheezing.Back to Tab

 Occasional wheezing that stops within 20 to 30 minutes is usually not serious.
 It probably is caused by something that is irritating the dog's airways.

-However, if the wheezing lasts longer than 30 minutes, or if the dog has been wheezing on and off rather frequently, it is likely that something more serious is going on with your dog's health.
-It is therefore important to find out and tackle the underlying cause.
+But if the wheezing lasts longer than 30 minutes, or if the dog has been wheezing on and off rather frequently, it is likely that something more serious is going on with your dog's health.
+In such cases, it is important to find out and tackle the underlying cause.